 - Provide you with marketing information about ACT assessments, programs, services, or special offers from ACT.

 Consistent with ACT’s mission, it is important to share information with those who have a legitimate reason to use it, or who can provide educational or career opportunities to you.
-ACT will not sell or disclose personally identifying information we collect through this Site or offline except as consistent with your choices, as described in program or service specific terms and conditions, or as set forth below.
+ACT will not sell personally identifying information we collect through this Site, through online assessments, or offline without your explicit consent, nor disclose personally identifying information except as described in program or service specific terms and conditions, or as set forth below.

 ACT may disclose personally identifying information: